 The short answer to this is: No. Non-disclosure agreements can be tricky documents, but you don’t legally need a lawyer to draft the NDA (or even look over it at all).

-However, when possible, it’s a wise idea to enlist someone with a legal background to help you in creating an NDA and getting all parties to sign it — particularly if you’re dealing with extremely sensitive information.
+However, when possible, it’s a wise idea for an employer to enlist someone with a legal background to help you in creating an NDA and getting all parties to sign it — particularly if you’re dealing with extremely sensitive information.
 A lawyer or legal team may catch loopholes you forgot to close or use terminology within the agreement that could protect you down the road.

 Don’t forget that, depending on what type of information you’re protecting, the other party might need to discuss it at some point with your colleagues or other future employees.